What type of timecode source?

 With MovieRecorder, you can use multiple TC sources:

 - The Timecode provided by the video device (either embedded in the SDI or a separate timecode input connector on the device)

 - An Audio LTC Source, using any audio input on your Mac

-- Timecode Systems Products, (previously known as Timecode Buddy) a provider of timecode solutions, among which some have WiFi or Ethernet TC source.
+- Timecode Systems Products, (previously known as Timecode Buddy) a provider of timecode solutions, among which some have WiFi, Ethernet or Bluetooth TC source.
 Read more instructions about setup of MovieRecorder with timecode systems products here.

 - The Mac Clock